-- Candidates for the master of science (MS) degree program (concentrations in leadership and management, Adult-Gerontology Nurse Practitioner, and Family Nurse Practitioner) must hold a bachelor of science in nursing (BSN) or bachelor of science (BS) degree with a major in nursing
+- Candidates for the master of science (MSN) degree program (concentrations in leadership and management, Adult-Gerontology Nurse Practitioner, and Family Nurse Practitioner) must hold a bachelor of science in nursing (BSN) or bachelor of science (BS) degree with a major in nursing

 - Candidates for the post-master’s certificate programs (Adult-Gerontology Nurse Practitioner and Family Nurse Practitioner) must hold a master of science in nursing (MSN) or master of science (MS) degree with a major in nursing

 - Nursing degrees should be from an accredited program (NLNAC or CCNE)